Albert Einstein in popular culture: Television

-In the television series Voyagers!, in an episode titled, "The Travels of Marco...and Friends", the story begins with Bogg and Jeff landing in New York, 1930, and saving Einstein from a potentially-fatal accident.
+The Voyagers! episode "The Travels of Marco...and Friends" begins with Bogg and Jeff landing in New York in 1930 and saving Einstein from a potentially fatal accident.

-In the television series The Super Mario Bros.
+In The Super Mario Bros.
 Super Show, Einstein was played by Ed Metzger.

-In the television series Touched by an Angel, Einstein was played by Harold Gould.
+In Touched by an Angel, Einstein was played by Harold Gould.

-In the television series Eureka, the town of Eureka was established when President Harry S. Truman commissioned development of a top-secret lab, staffed by Albert Einstein, after World War II and it became home to the scientists and their families working there.
+In Eureka, the titular town was established when President Harry S. Truman commissioned development of a top-secret lab, staffed by Albert Einstein, after World War II and it became home to the scientists and their families working there.

-In the Rick and Morty episode, "A Rickle in Time", time-traveling monsters beat up Einstein, whom they had mistaken for Rick Sanchez.
+In the Rick and Morty episode "A Rickle in Time", time-traveling monsters beat up Einstein, whom they had mistaken for Rick Sanchez.

-Einstein is portrayed in the 2017 National Geographic period drama television series, Genius, by Geoffrey Rush and Johnny Flynn, as the elder and younger Einstein, respectively.
+In Genius, Einstein is portrayed by Geoffrey Rush and Johnny Flynn as the elder and younger Einstein respectively.

-Einstein is portrayed in DC's Legends of Tomorrow by John Rubinstein in the episode "Out of Time" and was mentioned later in "The Curse of the Earth Totem" when he trapped in the ice age due to being displaced.
+Einstein is portrayed by John Rubinstein in the Legends of Tomorrow episode "Out of Time".
+He is later mentioned in the episode "The Curse of the Earth Totem", where he was trapped in the ice age due to being displaced in time.

-German Netflix series Dark begins a with a quote about the perception of time by Einstein.
+The German Netflix series Dark begins a with a quote about the perception of time by Einstein.

+Einstein is portrayed by Eric Charters in episode 11 of season 13 "Staring Blindly into the Future" (January 13, 2020) of the Canadian television period drama Murdoch Mysteries where he explains the theory of general relativity.
+He is also mentioned in episode 13 of season 12 "Murdoch and the Undetectable Man" (January 28, 2019).

+In 2023, the BBC produced the docudrama Einstein and the Bomb, featuring both stock footage of Einstein and dramatizations where he is played by Aidan McArdle.

 Web series

-He is one of the main characters in the web series Super Science Friends.
+Einstein is one of the main characters in the web series Super Science Friends.

-Other

-The infant multimedia franchise Baby Einstein was named after him.
-The franchise includes direct-to-video programs, CDs, books, flashcards, toys, and baby gear that specialize in interactive activities for infants and toddlers, created by Julie Aigner-Clark.

-The videos show babies and toddlers under four years simple patterns, puppet shows, and familiar objects, such as everyday items, animals, and toys that are often accompanied by reorchestrated classical music written by composers such as Johann Sebastian Bach, Ludwig van Beethoven, Wolfgang Amadeus Mozart, and many others, as well as some traditional rhymes constructed for an easy, relaxing way, meant for a baby's ear.

-The puppets are all animals who seldom speak, mostly communicating in simple sounds and their respective animal sounds.

-Baby Einstein was introduced to the public on June 4, 1996, and remained a small company until Clark sold it to Disney.